California looters seen fighting over their loot amid George Floyd unrest

 The group then disperses and gets into separate cars after stuffing the clothes in the trunk.

 The scene was one of many similar instances throughout the country, sparked by protests over the death of George Floyd and other killings of black people by police and U.S. citizens.
-Floyd, who was black, died after a white Minneapolis police officer pressED his knee on Floyd’s neck for more than eight minutes.
+Floyd, who was black, died after a white Minneapolis police officer pressed his knee on Floyd’s neck for more than eight minutes.

 OBAMA LAYS OUT IDEAS FOR ‘REAL CHANGE’ FOLLOWING GEORGE FLOYD PROTESTS, CRITICIZES LOOTING AND VANDALISM